 - Letting the stomach settle by avoiding dairy, alcohol, processed sugar, caffeine, and spicy or fatty foods.

-- Easing yourself into eating by sticking to the bland and easy-to-digest BRAT diet (Bananas, Rice, Applesauce, Toast).
+- Easing yourself into eating by sticking to bland and easy-to-digest foods.

 - Sucking on ice chips or taking small sips of clear liquids to avoid dehydration—a common side effect of food poisoning.

 Above all, home care for mild or moderate bacterial and viral food poisoning should be centered around preventing dehydration.
 Keeping your fluids up with a combination of water and electrolyte solutions—such as Pedialyte—is usually enough to replace the amount of liquids lost through the sickness, even if taken through small sips.
 Oral rehydration solutions (ORS) are recommended for people that are vulnerable to the effects of dehydration, such as the elderly and those with pre-existing health conditions.
 These dissolvable packets can be found at pharmacies and help replace salt, glucose, and other important minerals that your body loses through dehydration.
-While there are some anti-diarrhea medications and other over-the-counter (OTC) solutions that claim to alleviate symptoms, you should be cautious as some can actually worsen your condition.
+While there are some anti-diarrhea medications and other over-the-counter (OTC) solutions that claim to alleviate symptoms, you should be cautious and check with a doctor.
+Depending on the type of infection you have, these medications actually worsen your condition.

 Get Medical Care Delivered